-4.1 Capital Flow Reversals and Sudden Stops
+4.1.
+Capital flow reversals and sudden stops

 Policymakers often cite the risk that an episode of large capital inflows might create the conditions for a financial crisis and a recession as one of the key reasons why it is necessary to monitor and intervene in capital flows.
-In fact, the event study in Section 3 showed that on average episodes of large capital inflows set up the stage for a slump.
-In this section, we ask whether the behavior of several macroeconomic indicators, and in particular of the sectoral allocation of production, before or during the episode can provide any information about whether the episode is likely to end in a hard or a soft landing.
-We begin by testing how various economic variables are related to two broad measures of the outcome of each episode: Whether or not the episode coincides with a reversal or a sudden stop.24 model (these results are provided in Appendix B).
+In fact, the event study in Section 3 showed that on average episodes of large capital inflows set the stage for a slump.
+In this section we ask whether the behavior of several macroeconomic indicators before or during the episode, in particular the sectoral allocation of production, can provide any information about whether the episode is likely to end in a hard or a soft landing.
+We begin by testing how various economic variables are related to two broad measures of the outcome of each episode: Whether or not the episode coincides with a reversal or a sudden stop.23

 We model the probability that a sudden stop will occur during or immediately after episode i using a probit specification in which y_i is equal to one if a reversal (regression 1 in Table 4) or a sudden stop (regression 2) occurs during episode i or in the year immediately afterwards.
-The results are nearly identical if we employ a linear probability model or a logistic regression
+The results are very similar if we employ a linear probability model or a logistic regression model (these results are provided in the Appendix).